Personal-Sonic-Archives/looping-sounds/README.md

 # looping-sounds
-A simple website for looping an audio file
+A simple website for looping an audio file.
+I made this using ChatGPT, so it is very bare bones, so bells and whistles yet...